Best Steps To Grow Milkweed In Containers

 2. Use Rubber Bands Or Twist Ties

-The seeds were simple to remove because all of the fluff (coma) was matted down.
+The seeds were simple to remove because all the fluff (coma) was matted down.
 The seeds should remain in the basin until completely dry.

 3. Wash Or Spray Pods With Water